PlanterApp/planter_blog/content/posts/2025-gardeners-gift-guide/index.md

 ![Chestnut set of 2 potting tools on a wooden background](https://www.leevalley.com/_next/image?url=https%3A%2F%2Fimages.contentstack.io%2Fv3%2Fassets%2Fblt050573defaf102e3%2Fblt0bf2d2c24676b2a5%2F669c269f3af6f7ca8e8301e8%2Fhttps_assets.leevalley.com_Size5_10126_DB140-d-0027.jpg%3Fbranch%3Dproduction&w=1080&q=75 "Image source: Lee Valley")

 These [little potting tools](https://www.leevalley.com/en-us/shop/garden/planting/potting/115936-set-of-2-potting-tools) might not look like much, but they are the absolute handy-dandiest tools for seed starting and potting up plants!
 The pointed tool is perfect for dibbling seeding holes, picking up seeds (with a bit of moisture) and for pricking out tiny seedlings.
 The flat-ended tool is perfect for arranging and flattening soil in trays or pots.
-If you're looking for a stocking stuffer for the gardener on your list these tools are a must-have
+If you're looking for a stocking stuffer for the gardener on your list these tools are a must-have.

 ## Soil Blockers

 ![20-cell handheld soil blocker](https://www.johnnyseeds.com/dw/image/v2/BJGJ_PRD/on/demandware.static/-/Sites-jss-master/default/dwd81f175d/images/products/tools/09528_01_20blockmkr.jpg?sw=800&sh=800 "Image source: Johnny's Selected Seeds")

-If the gardener on your list hasn't given it a go yet why not introduce them to the benefits of soil blocking for starting seeds?
-Soil blocking is space-efficient, reduces plastic, and helps grow healthy seedlings.
-To get started the [20-cell handheld soil blocker](https://www.johnnyseeds.com/tools-supplies/seed-starting-supplies/soil-blocking/20-cell-handheld-soil-blocker-9528.html)* is great for smaller seeds.
+If the gardener on your list hasn't given it a go yet why not introduce them to [the benefits of soil blocking](https://blog.planter.garden/posts/revolutionize-your-seed-starting-with-soil-blocking/) for starting seeds?
+Soil blocking is space-efficient, can help reduce plastic use, and encourages healthy well-rooted seedlings.
+To get started the [20-cell handheld soil blocker](https://www.johnnyseeds.com/tools-supplies/seed-starting-supplies/soil-blocking/20-cell-handheld-soil-blocker-9528.html)* is great for starting smaller seeds.
 For potting up the smaller blocks or for starting larger seeds the [4-cell handheld blocker](https://www.johnnyseeds.com/tools-supplies/seed-starting-supplies/soil-blocking/4-cell-handheld-soil-blocker-7862.html) (or better yet pick up both!)

 *\*At the time of writing, the 20-cell handheld soil blocker at Johnny's seeds is less expensive but backordered.
 Lee Valley has a [similar blocker](https://www.leevalley.com/en-us/shop/garden/planting/propagation/seed-starting/69004-soil-cube-mold) that is slightly more expensive but appears to be in stock.*